-In 1978, the Northern Territory was granted self-government and the Plant Pathology section was transferred from the Commonwealth Department of Interior to the then newly-formed NT Department of Industrial Development.
+In 1978, the NT was granted self-government and the Plant Pathology section was transferred from the Commonwealth Department of Interior to the then newly-formed NT Department of Industrial Development.

 From 1977, when a serial record began, to the end of 2015, the laboratory has received about 28,000 samples for diagnosis.